k1n0F/vramsuite/README.md

 - It allocates memory in configurable steps.
 - It never attempts more than `--probe-max-mb`.
 - It keeps a configurable free VRAM floor through `--probe-free-floor-mb`.
+- It can clamp the requested probe size through `--probe-max-free-ratio`.
 - It releases allocated tensors before returning.
 - It is not a full VRAM exhaustion test.